ArctosDB/documentation-wiki/_documentation/specimen-event.markdown

 ## Remarks

-Use only for data which pertains to the relationship between the specimen and the event and which is not appropriate for any more-specific fields.
+Use only for data which pertains to the relationship between the record and the event and which is not appropriate for any more-specific fields.

-# Edit Form
+# Edit Record Event Form

-There are two ways to edit specimen-events and associated place/time data.
+There are two ways to edit record events and associated place/time data.

 1.  old/normal way
 	* normalized, makes managing data for shared localities easy